Alex-Cia/CFGG-website/README.md

 ## 🙋‍♀️ About Me

 This website was built as my final project for the **Code First Girls Introduction to Web Development** course.
-I developed the project using **PyCharm** on Windows with a focus on UX, code clarity, and accessibility.
+I developed the project using **PyCharm** with a focus on UX, code clarity, and accessibility.

 ---